cyverse-austria/de-register/api-service/README.md

-# iRODS CLI Docker Client
+# REST API Service for LDAP and iRODS registration

+This repository provides a REST API that can register a User to an LDAP server or iRODS.
-This repository provides a Docker image to run the iRODS (Integrated Rule-Oriented Data System) command line client (iCommands) version **4.3.x** on Ubuntu 22.04.
+Also provides a Docker image to run the iRODS (Integrated Rule-Oriented Data System) command line client (iCommands) version **4.3.x** on Ubuntu 22.04.
 It allows you to connect to an iRODS server from outside your local environment using environment variables to configure your connection.
-It can also deploy an iRODS REST API that can be queried for various tasks.

 ---

 ## Features

+- Java REST API based on Javalin library for triggering specific LDAP and iRODS actions
 - Ubuntu 22.04 base image
 - iRODS iCommands version 4.3.x installed via the official iRODS apt repository
 - Dynamically generates `irods_environment.json` from environment variables at container start
 - Interactive bash shell with iRODS commands ready to use
-- Java REST API based on Javalin library for triggering specific iRODS actions

 ---